GuusKemperman/GuusKemperman.github.io/_posts/2024-10-05-engine-architecture.md

 There is a clear separation of concerns embedded in the architecture of this engine.
 There are three types of systems; EngineSubsystems, EditorSystems, and regular systems present in the ECS.
 They own their own resources to fullfill their own responsibilities with minimum communication between them.

 Each regular system in the ECS works in isolation from the other ECS systems.
-I specifically did not expose a function to get a pointer to a system inside of the registry to encourage this separation.
+I specifically did not expose a function to get a pointer to a system inside the registry to encourage this separation.

 The same applies to editor systems; A level editor does not know or interact in any way with a prefab editor, or another level editor.